Don Bosco Technical Institute of Makati: Library and Learning Resource Center

 In 1999 Fr.
-Caesar Dizon, SDB, former rector of Don Bosco Technical Institute-Makati, spearheaded a special project and organized a working team to conceptualize the development of a new learning center called the "Mulitiple Intelligence Center.
+Caesar Dizon, SDB, former rector of Don Bosco Technical Institute of Makati, spearheaded a special project and organized a working team to conceptualize the development of a new learning center called the "Mulitiple Intelligence Center.
 It is patterned from the theory of Dr. Howard Gardner who believed that every man has his own kind of intelligence and potential as a person.

 The MIC was conceived to make students, teachers and personnel to be in touch with technological change.
 This change reflects a major challenge present in today's society—that is, the use of modern technology in all aspects of humanity.
 The MIC became a learning center equipped with state-of-the-art technology and incorporating modern theories and principles.

 On August 15, 2000, after its blessing by the Rector, the new MIC became functional with the appointment of Ms. Ofelia Dantes as its first head.
+In 2015, the MIC was renamed as the Library and Learning Resource Center (LLRC).